blentley/ForecastingElectricityDemand/README.md

 ![Results](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Results.PNG)

 The results indicate the addition of temperature as a predictor has a positive impact on predictive capability across all three methods.

+The script where I performed the LSTM modelling can be found in Scripts/PredictingDemand.ipynb.
+There is also an equivalent HTML output.

 ## Final thoughts & conclusions
 I have presented my very preliminary exploration of using LSTMs to predict electricity demand.